imazeenabulele/osTicket-Configuration/README.md

 <p>
 2. CONFIGURE DEPARTMENTS

 The department to be created is the SysAdmin department.
-This department is responsible for managing anfd maintaining the IT infrastructure for an organization.
-They would set up and maintain servers, set up and maintain user accounts, monitor cybersecurity threats, respond to IT issues and troubleshooting system problems
+This department is responsible for managing and maintaining the IT infrastructure for an organization.
+They set up and maintain servers, set up and maintain user accounts, monitor cybersecurity threats, respond to IT issues and troubleshoot system problems
 </p>
 <br />
 <p>